How to Wash a Dog Bed? – Itsaboutdog

 An unsanitary environment is home to rapidly multiplying bacteria that are bound to result in diseases in your pet.

-Keeping your dog’s bedding clean may require extra effort from your end to toss into your washing machine, but it helps in saving your money and time that may have to be spent on taking your dog to the vet and saving it from the pain and suffering of being ill.
+Keeping your dog’s bedding clean may require extra effort from your end to toss into your washing machine, but it helps save your money and time that may have to be spent on taking your dog to the vet and keeping it from the pain and suffering of being ill.

 Equipment Safe for Washing Dog Beds

-Washing dog beds is not a time-consuming activity.
-You only need a washing machine or a large sink, pet-friendly detergent and enzymatic cleaners to remove stains.
+Washing dog beds is a relatively easy activity.
+You only need a washing machine, a large sink, pet-friendly detergent, and enzymatic cleaners to remove stains.

 How to Wash a Dog Bed?

 Washing dog beds is simple and can be broken down into simpler parts.
-The first step to washing a dog bed is to prep it.
+The first step to cleaning a dog bed is to prep it.

 Get Hair and Debris Out

-Use a lint roller to get the accumulated hair, dead skin cells and dirt off the bed covers.
-Cutting down on some of the debris before putting it in the water can help speed up the process and ensure that your washing machine’s filters stay clean.
+Use a lint roller to get the accumulated hair, dead skin cells, and dirt off the bed covers.
+Cutting down some debris before putting it in the water can help speed up the process and ensure your washing machine’s filters stay clean.

 Since pet hair sticks to wet clothes, it is unlikely that your dog’s bed will come out clean if this step is skipped.

-The tips are given in our article on How to Get Pet Hair Out of Your Clothes? can also be applied to the dog bed to get dry debris out of the covers.
+Our article on How to Get Pet Hair Out of Your Clothes gives tips.
+It can also be applied to the dog bed to remove dry debris from the covers.

 Identify the Kind of Dog Bed

-After getting rid of some of the accumulation on the bed, it is time to focus on the kind of dog bed covers to take the best possible steps forward.
+After removing some of the accumulation on the bed, it is time to focus on the kind of dog bed covers to take the best possible steps forward.

 Deal with Removable Bed Covers

-If your dog’s bed has removable covers, it becomes extremely easy to clean.
-Cleaning just the covers once a week in the machine or hand washing under the tap is simpler.
+If your dog’s bed has removable covers, cleaning is effortless.
+Cleaning the covers once a week in the machine or hand washing under the tap is more straightforward.

-Remove the covers and toss them into the washing machine or manually rub them under the tap using a large sink or basin.
-Ensure that your detergent is pet friendly to avoid irritation to your dog.
+Remove the covers, toss them into the washing machine, or manually rub them under the tap using a large sink or basin.
+Ensure that your detergent is pet-friendly to avoid irritation to your dog.
 The covers of dog beds must be washed separately from another load of laundry.

 Wash the Bed